Charles Ho: Objections to "Civil Nomination"

 In an interview on 30 August 2014, Ho commented on the civil nomination proposal demanded by members of the pro-democracy camp for the 2017 Chief Executive election, saying that there is no such thing as a "civil nomination" in any political system worldwide, and that he feared that the adoption of a "civil nomination" for Chief Executive may ultimately result in triads nominated for the post.

 Reported entry denied to US

-In early December 2019, there were unconfirmed reports that Ho was denied entry to the United States after the passing of Hong Kong Human Rights and Democracy Act.
+In early December 2019, there were unconfirmed reports that Ho was denied entry to the United States after the passing of the Hong Kong Human Rights and Democracy Act.
 Ho denied the rumour and sued an online media for libel.

 Politics

-In December 2021, it was reported that Ho had a "privileged" vote in the 2021 Hong Kong legislative election, where the vote would count approximately 7,215 times more than an ordinary citizen.
+In December 2021, it was reported that Ho was eligible to vote four times in the 2021 Hong Kong legislative election, yielding 0.0334058% of the total voting value (elected seats), which is 6721 times more than the value of an average voter's total voting value.

+Personal life and death

+Ho studied at Diocesan Boy's School in the early parts of his life before moving to the USA to pursue higher studies.
+He returned to Hong Kong to assume the leadership of his father's company.

+Ho disclosed information on his lung cancer diagnosis in February 2025.
+After receiving treatment in Hong Kong, he made a successful recovery and voiced his conviction about the right to smoke freely.

+Ho died from complications of influenza on 12 June 2025, at the age of 75.